How Much Can You Save?

-Documentation – Full documentation of your income and assets significantly helps lower your rate.
-The only reason to forego full documentation is if you’re self-employed, or have complicated income documentation or tax returns.
-If you go for less than full documentation, expect to pay a higher rate for your loan.
+Documentation – Full documentation of your income and assets helps lower your rate.
+If you’re self-employed or have complicated income documentation or tax returns, you may be able to provide less than full documentation but expect to pay a higher rate for your loan.

 Mortgage Discount Points

-The nice thing about pricing adjustments is that you can influence your rate without handing extra money to your lender — though you may need to make a bigger down payment or pay down credit card balances.
+The nice thing about pricing adjustments is that you can influence your rate, though you may need to make a bigger down payment or pay down credit card balances.
 With mortgage discount points, you are buying yourself a lower rate by paying more upfront.

 A discount point is an additional percentage of your loan amount you agree to pay at closing to lower your interest rate.
 Each lender’s discount point ratio for interest rate savings varies, but it’s generally a fraction of a percent off your rate.
 Whether the added upfront cost is worth it, or feasible financially, has to be decided individually.
 If you plan to move or refinance in a few years, it might be wiser to take a higher interest rate and skip the points.